Pillars Bible Union members presenting their identity during the launch

 Bible Union News

-This upcoming outreach gives Pillars Bible Union a visible way to serve practically, care for the environment, and demonstrate Christ's love in the community.
+This outreach gave Pillars Bible Union a visible way to serve practically, care for the environment, and demonstrate Christ's love in the community.

 Pillars Bible Union Community Cleanup Day poster